Checkout source code

 Running extensive tests

-A simple mvn install execution in the sis directory will build and test Apache SIS with the default set of JUnit tests.
+A simple gradle test execution in the sis directory will build and test Apache SIS with the default set of JUnit tests.
 Some tests are skipped by default, either because they would have some effects outside the sis directory (for example writing in SpatialMetadataTest database on PostgreSQL), or because those tests take a long time to execute.
 For enabling all tests, use the following command:

 cd sis